 | CSCws03022 | Support for separate server and client Certificate for CER |

-Effective June 2026, the Chrome Root Program Policy will restrict Root certificate authority (CA) certificates that are included in the Chrome Root Store, phasing out multi-purpose roots to align all public-key infrastructure (PKI) hierarchies to serve only TLS server authentication use cases.
+Effective March 2027, the Chrome Root Program Policy will restrict root certificate authority (CA) certificates that are included in the Chrome Root Store, phasing out multi-purpose roots to align all public-key infrastructure (PKI) hierarchies to serve only TLS server authentication use cases.

-This constraint includes Root CAs that only assert an Extended Key Usage (EKU) for Server Authentication (id-kp-serverAuth).
-As a result, certificates issued by Public Root CA with only Server Authentication EKU will not be valid for client authentication in mutual TLS (mTLS) setups.
+This constraint includes root CAs that assert an Extended Key Usage (EKU) only for server authentication (id-kp-serverAuth).
+As a result, certificates issued by a public root CA with only Server Authentication EKU will not be valid for client authentication in mutual TLS (mTLS) setups.

-To meet Chrome Root Program Policy requirements, effective June 2026, Public Root CAs that are part of the Google Chrome Root Store will be restricted to Server Authentication EKU only, sunsetting the Client Authentication EKU from it.
-As a response, public CA servers will stop issuing Server Authentication EKU certifications from May 2026.
+To meet the Chrome Root Program Policy requirement, effective March 2027, public root CAs that are part of Chrome Root Store will be restricted to Server Authentication EKU only, effectively sunsetting the Client Authentication EKU from the store.
+As a response, public CA servers will stop issuing Client Authentication EKU certifications before March 2027.
+This date might change, and timelines will be decided by the CAs.

-For more details, see Chrome Root Program Policy.
+For more details, see the Chrome Root Program Policy.

 The following list shows examples of certificates that are used for mTLS connections in these Cisco on-premises calling products:

-The following examples are of certificates that are used for different mTLS connections:
+The following list shows examples of certificates that are used for different mTLS connections:

 Before considering workaround and solution options, audit current certificates.
 Prepare an inventory of all public TLS certificates to identify which certificates contain the Client Authentication EKU.